WatForm/fortress-journal-eval/README.md

     1. Follow readme in tools/TPTPtoAlloy to build that utility (standalone program - it does not require Alloy or Fortress)
     2. Copy /tools/TPTPtoAlloy/build/distributions/TPTPtoAlloy-1.0.zip to root directory and unzip it
-    3. Adjust parameters in python/translate-list-files.py, and set it to translate fro TPTP to Alloy format
+    3. Adjust parameters in python/translate-list-files.py, and set it to translate fro TPTP to Alloy format (with a timeout of 60 minutes)
     4. Run the script with
     ```
    python3 python/translate-list-files.py